MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

-# Explore sample 3D models
+# Explore sample 3D models in Dynamics 365 Product Visualize (in preview)

-Microsoft Dynamics 365 Product Visualize comes with sample 3D models you can try out even if you don’t have a Dynamics 365 subscription.
+Microsoft Dynamics 365 Product Visualize (in preview) comes with sample 3D models you can try out even if you don’t have a Dynamics 365 subscription.
 Use the sample content to try out the Product Visualize app and play with 3D models.
 When you explore a 3D model this way, you place it just like you would any other 3D model, and you can also add notes to the model.
 Notes you add to a sample model aren't saved, however, when you close Product Visualize.

 ## Open a sample 3D model